NvChad/NvChad/.github/CONTRIBUTING.md

 - When making a PR (pull request), please be very descriptive about what you've done!

+- PR titles should be formatted with 'fix', 'chore' or 'feat'. ex: `feat: add new plugin`

+- PRs should follow the pull request formats where applicable

 - We are open to all PRs, but may decline some for a myriad of reasons.
 Though don't be discouraged!
 We'll still be open to discussions.

 - PR's are always welcomed however NvChad aims to be less bloated.
 So PR's regarding existing plugin's enhancement and creating new features with existing plugins itself ( without adding a new plugin), bug fixes and corrections are more encouraged.